bcoles/kasld/docs/footprint.md

   kasld -s 'prefetch,entrybleed,zombieload,databounce,echoload,mincore,perf_*,bpf_*'
   ```

   This is a manual, per-run choice.
+Where the build is under the operator's
+  control, `make COMPONENTS='...'` applies the same glob at build time, and the
+  components left out are not on the target at all rather than present and
-A packaged quiet profile (a curated
+  unused.
+Neither lever is a curated profile: a packaged quiet set (a chosen
-  high-yield, low-footprint component set) does not exist today.
+  high-yield, low-footprint selection) does not exist today.